 Amanda Rivkin is an American photojournalist based in Istanbul, Turkey.
-Her work has been published in D Della Donna, The Financial Times, Foreign Policy, Le Monde, The London Sunday Times Magazine, Madame Figaro, The New York Times, The New York Times Magazine, T: The New York Times Style Magazine, Newsweek, Paris Match, TIME, and others.
+Her work has been published in numerous American and European publications including The Financial Times, Foreign Policy, Le Monde, The London Sunday Times Magazine, The New York Times, The New York Times Magazine, TIME, and others.

-She was the recipient of a Fulbright grant to Azerbaijan in 2011-2012, a National Geographic Young Explorers Grant to photograph life along the Baku-Tbilisi-Ceyhan oil pipeline in Azerbaijan, Georgia and Turkey in 2010, and a McCloy Fellowship in Journalism from the American Council on Germany to report in Germany and Poland on the controversial Center Against Expulsions in 2007.
-In 2008-2009, Amanda was based in Chicago working with The New York Times as a primary client covering politics, the financial crisis and social issues in Chicago and regionally.
+Amanda was the recipient of a Fulbright grant to photograph in Azerbaijan in 2011-2012; a National Geographic Young Explorers Grant to photograph life along the Baku-Tbilisi-Ceyhan oil pipeline in Azerbaijan, Georgia and Turkey in 2010; and a McCloy Fellowship in Journalism from the American Council on Germany to report in Germany and Poland on the controversial Center Against Expulsions in 2007.
+Recently she was named the recipient of a Poynter Fellowship at Yale University to give a lecture this fall on her work photographing protests, pipelines and women in Turkey and Azerbaijan.